nachoSO/CarND-Capstone-master/README.md

 The waypoint updater node publishes a list of n waypoints ahead of the vehicle current position, each with a target velocity.
 We settled on n=50 after a few trial and error.
 The updater refreshes all n waypoints by making a copy from the base waypoints in order to update each waypoint's speed.
 When a traffic light changes its state (in particular to red), the target speed of waypoints are updated to gradually slow down the vehicle so that it stops at the traffic light waypoint.
 Here are a few more details on the implementation.

-• The list of waypoints are only created and published to the /final_waypoints topic only after the base waypoints and current vehicle position are available.
+* The list of waypoints are only created and published to the /final_waypoints topic only after the base waypoints and current vehicle position are available.
-• Initialize the vehicle's position in the base waypoint list by performing a global search based on distance from the currently reported vehicle coordinates.
+* Initialize the vehicle's position in the base waypoint list by performing a global search based on distance from the currently reported vehicle coordinates.
 Find the next waypoint index (`next_index`) that is in front of the vehicle.
-• Deep copy n candidate waypoints starting with `next_index` from the base waypoint list
+* Deep copy n candidate waypoints starting with `next_index` from the base waypoint list
-• Keep the target speed of the candidate waypoints unless we are notified of a traffic light ahead identified by a non-negative waypoint index.
+* Keep the target speed of the candidate waypoints unless we are notified of a traffic light ahead identified by a non-negative waypoint index.
-• If a red traffic light is detected (as reported by the `tl_dectetor` node above), the candidate waypoints' target speed is reduced to zero at the stop position (after taking into consideration of vehicle length and stop margin)
+* If a red traffic light is detected (as reported by the `tl_dectetor` node above), the candidate waypoints' target speed is reduced to zero at the stop position (after taking into consideration of vehicle length and stop margin)
-• The candidate waypoints are published at an interval of 5Hz so that other ROS topic can make use of the data (specifically the `twist_controller` node will use its PID controller to control speed and lane following)
+* The candidate waypoints are published at an interval of 5Hz so that other ROS topic can make use of the data (specifically the `twist_controller` node will use its PID controller to control vehicle speed and lane following)

 # Drive By Wire